 I'm back on the island, and returned to two beautiful things: the spectacular Mount Etna volcano erupting, to top it off, after what felt like eternity, the scirocco has gone back to Africa!

-Enough about Mt Etna and back to where I have been for the past few days.
-I went to visit my bel ragazzo in Calabria, which is the 'toe of the Italian boot.'
-He lives and works in the province of Cosenza and I had to cross the sea, in a train to get there...Sounds strange taking a train over the sea doesn't it?
+I popped over to visit my bel ragazzo in Calabria, which is the 'toe' of the Italian boot.
+He lives and works in the province of Cosenza and I had to cross the sea, in a train to get there.
+Sounds strange taking a train over the sea doesn't it?
 It is quite simple really and you don't even have to exit the train if you don't want.
-I take the train from down on the sea level of Taormina and then when we get to Messina the train goes onto the ferry.
-There the carriges are detached and left on the internal train track.
+I take the train to Messina, where the carriages are separated as they go onto the ferry.
 It is the same ferry the cars and foot passengers use, the trains are left on the lowest level with the cars above.
-You are free to climb the stairs to the top deck and sit outside, have something to eat etc... or you can stay in the train carrige.
+You are free to climb the stairs to the top deck and sit outside, have something to eat etc... or you can stay in the train carriages which are parked side by side underneath.
 Once you reach the other side the trains reattach and move on once more.